 Making Swift package assets work in SwiftUI previews

-In this post, we’ll take a look at how we can get colors, images and other assets that are defined in Swift packages to work in external SwiftUI previews, such as in an app.
+In this post, we’ll take a look at how we can get colors, images and other assets that are defined in Swift packages to work in external SwiftUI previews.

 Background

-Swift packages make it very easy to share assets, such as colors and images, as well as files, e.g. fonts.
-Just add resources to a package folder and specify the folder in the package definition file:
+Swift packages make it easy to share assets, such as colors, images, files,fonts, etc. Just add resources to a package folder and specify the folder in the package definition file:

 // swift-tools-version: 5.6